Good ol’ Facebook is at it again!

 That’s a double-barrelled question: It depends.

-Like I said, CBO is great if you’re working with a large day-to-day budget, but not for a small budget.
+CBO is great if you’re working with a large day-to-day budget, but not for a small budget.

 Typically, advertisers are in charge of overseeing how money is spent per ad set.
 They take the time to test and dig to find the gold vein we’re all hoping to find with our ad campaigns.

 Without the CBO tool in use, ads work the way that they have.
 Once a new ad set is live, the ad set goes into a “learning phase” that lasts for 3-5 days.
-That is the period for Facebook finding out what works best for your campaign.
+That is the period for Facebook to find out what works best for your campaign.
 Consider this the testing phase.

 Each time that you pause or mess around with an ad set, you push the ad back to the learning phase.

 With a CBO campaign, Facebook will continue moving things around automatically without going back to the learning phase.
-So you don’t need to play the bench game where you get to play then, coach tells you you’ve gotta take a seat.
+So you don’t need to play the bench game where you get to play then, the coach tells you you’ve gotta take a seat.

 No seat taking here, just pure acceleration.